 OPEN DOORS HELPING DISPLACED CHRISTIANS IN NORTHERN CAMEROON

-Behind the brief news headlines that appear on the Internet about the continued Boko Haram related insecurity in the far north of Cameroon, a tragedy is unfolding which is affecting many Christians.
+Behind the brief news headlines that appear on the Internet about the continued an extremist group that is located primarily in Northern Nigeria related insecurity in the far north of Cameroon, a tragedy is unfolding which is affecting many Christians.
 Take Zaina from Nigeria – she was widowed by jihadist movement Boko Haram and lost two children after her flight to Cameroon.
 She was one among many Christians that Open Doors representatives met and helped.

 Zaina Rachel watched in horror as Boko Haram killed her husband, Lada Simon, and then mutilated his body.
 Zaina fled from northeastern Nigeria to Cameroon in the hope of surviving this hellish nightmare.
 But since coming to Cameroon, Zaina has suffered the excruciating loss of two of her children as they succumbed to the harsh conditions.

 The night before Open Doors representatives met Zaina, she ate the last of her food, and she wondered what she was going to do the next day.
 The food Open Doors delivered came at exactly the right time and was a God-send for her and many other Christians in the far northern province of Cameroon.

 “Before you came, I was empty-handed and directionless,” she tells a visiting Open Doors worker.